turkyden/vue-typical/docs/index.zh-CN.md

 ### 3. Composition API

-You can also create typical animation by the react hook `useTypical`.
+You can also create typical animation by the composition API `useTypical`.

 ```typescript | pure
 const ref = useTypical(options);